Magazine

 first snow

-One of the highlights of the season is a visit to Hycroft Mansion.
-This year it was extra precious because we had a lot of snow that weekend.
+One of the highlights of the season is our visit to Hycroft Manor.
+This year felt especially magical, as a fresh blanket of snow made the experience all the more precious.

 December 6

-As always Klaus reminds me of the fact that December 6 is the day of his Patron Saint well in advance.
-How can I forget… In the morning I was greeted by: do you know what day it is?
-Oops, I forgot to place the marzipan from Lübeck on his desk last night.
+As always, Klaus reminds me well in advance that December 6 is the day of his patron saint—just in case I might forget.
+And still, that morning I was greeted with: “Do you know what day it is?”

 December 17

-Every year the weekend before Christmas Eve we enjoy out on the town.
-We leave for the city in the early afternoon, check in at a special hotel, and then gallivant through downtown visiting some of our favorite stores.
+Every year, on the weekend before Christmas Eve, we treat ourselves to a festive outing in the city.
+We head in early afternoon, check into a special hotel, and then wander through downtown, visiting some of our favorite shops.

-The following morning we had brunch at the Fairmont Hotel Vancouver where they serve the best brunch in town and a magician provides the entertainment for the young and the young at heart.
+The next morning, we headed to Fairmont Hotel Vancouver for brunch—arguably the best in the city—complete with a magician who delights both the young and the young at heart.

 December 22